CC-Digital-Innovation/PRTG-Meraki-SNow-Sync/README.md

 5. Submit a pull request ツ

 ## History
+-  version 2.3.0 - 2024/03/15
+    - Added support for loguru
+    - Added support for "IBC" offices

 -  version 2.2.1 - 2023/09/21
     - Fixed incorrect backup device count in the log